 Caroline Winnett, our Executive Director, is an entrepreneur and investor, as well as a Bear (Haas MBA).
 Her entire family went to UC Berkeley.
 Go Bears!

 SkyDeck is a program of the Vice-Chancellor for Research Office at UC Berkeley.
-The governing Board for SkyDeck is the Vice-Chancellor for Research, the Dean of the College of Engineering, and the Dean of the Haas School of Business.
+The Board of Directors for SkyDeck is the Vice-Chancellor for Research, the Dean of the College of Engineering, and the Dean of the Haas School of Business.

 9) What events are required for us to attend if we should get accepted?